Skip to main content

 What are the "137 Additions"?

-When scholars talk about "137 additions" to the Bible from Codex H, they are using "Professor-speak."
+When scholars talk about "137 additions" to the Bible from Codex H, (Paul), they are using "Professor-speak."
 Here is what they actually mean:

 1. They aren't "New Stories": These are not new parables, new commandments, or secret letters or unknown verses.
 They are verses we have already had in our Bibles for centuries (mostly from the letters of Paul, like Galatians and Ephesians).